FabricFabricHarness

 import { r2FilesystemSource } from '@fabric-harness/cloudflare';

-import { withFilesystemSources } from '@fabric-harness/sdk/lite';
+import { withFilesystemSources } from '@fabric-harness/sdk';

 const sandbox = withFilesystemSources('empty', [{